e-tidemo/cycle-gothenburg/README.md

     3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment

     4. Any changes pushed to the master branch will take effect on the live project

+    I have continuously used git as my local repository and github as my online repository.
+To do this, I have created a git repository and then, with any changes I have sent git commits to my local repository and then, by using git push, sent it to my github repository.

     The live website can be found here: [Cycle Gothenburg](https://e-tidemo.github.io/cycle-gothenburg/)